erkansirin/ThinkerFarmTrainer/README.md

 ## Introduction

 ThinkerFarmTrainer is a toolset for training Deep Learning Machine Learning models.
-Originally i make this toolset in order to ease custom object detectin model training process so i'm sharing here hope you will find useful.
+Originally i made this toolset for myself in order to ease custom object detectin model training process so i'm sharing here and hope you will find useful.

 ## Features

-[✓] - Tensorflow Object Detection Module
+[✓] - TensorFlow Object Detection Module
 [✓] - Train and test cvs generator
 [✓] - Train and test record generator
-[✓] - Model converter to TFlite
+[✓] - Model converter to TFLite

 ## Usage and Installation